PetteriLeivo/HealthInfo/README.md

 # HealthInfo

-To install and run on Mac:
+To install and run on iPhone emulator or real device:

 Inside project folder